 Lt.
 Col. Curtis Thurston Beecher was born on October 28, 1897, in Chicago, Illinois, to Bryant L. Beecher and Grace Thurston-Beecher.
 His father worked in the composing room for the Chicago Daily News.
 With his five sisters, he was raised at 1619 South 8th Avenue in Maywood, Illinois, attended local schools, and graduated from Proviso Township High School in 1915.

 On April 27, 1917, Curtis enlisted in the United States Marine Corps, as a private, and did his basic training as a member of Company I, Marine Barracks, Port Royal, South Carolina.
 A few months later, he was in Europe as a member of the 82nd Company, 6th Regiment, 2nd Division, American Expeditionary Force, at Somme, France.
 He fought in four major battles with the Sixth Marine Regiment.
 During this time, he was promoted to sergeant in October 1917, and 2nd Lieutenant on August 1, 1918.
-When World War I ended, he remained in Europe until he returned home on December 8, 1920, at Hoboken, New Jersey.
+When World War I ended, he remained in Europe and returned home on December 8, 1920, at Hoboken, New Jersey.

 During the 1920s and 1930s, Beecher had multiple deployments in the United States and overseas, and in September 1921, he was promoted to Captain.
 It was also during this time period that he married Juanita A. Trelease on May 7, 1931.
 Once again, he had multiple deployments during the 1930s.
 It was while he was commanding the Marine Detachment, Receiving Ship, Destroyer Base, San Diego, California, that he was promoted to Major on November 26, 1934.
 On June 29, 1938, he was promoted to Lt.
 Colonel while deployed at the Marine Barracks, Naval Ammunition Depot, Puget Sound, Washington.